yjg30737/pyqt-dreamstudio/README.md

 ## How to Install
 1. git clone ~
-2. cd pyqt_dreamstudio
+2. cd pyqt-dreamstudio
 3. pip install -r requirements.txt
+4. python setup.py install
-4. python main.py
+5. python main.py

 ## How to Use
 There is the options tab at the right side of the window.